-The Company has established an unsecured operating line of credit with Atlantic Central, bearing interest at prime, up to an amount of \$20,000,000.
-As at December 31, 2023 and 2022, there were no amounts outstanding on this facility.
+The Company has established an unsecured operating line of credit with Central, bearing interest at prime, up to an amount of \$20,000,000.
+As at December 31, 2024 and 2023, there were no amounts outstanding on this facility.

-The Company has a line of credit agreement with Equitable Bank, bearing interest at 3-month CDOR plus 1.00%, up to an amount of \$25,000,000.
+The Company has a line of credit agreement with Equitable Bank, bearing interest at Concentra (Equitable Bank) Prime rate minus 90 basis points (0.90%), up to an amount of \$25,000,000.
 The facility is secured by a charge over insured residential mortgages covering 110% of the loan facility.
-As at December 31, 2023 and 2022, there were no amounts outstanding on this facility.
+As at December 31, 2024 and 2023, there were no amounts outstanding on this facility.

 In the ordinary course of business, assets are deposited as security for contract settlements with derivative exchanges or other derivative counterparties, for transactions conducted under terms that are common and customary to standard derivative activities.
-As at December 31, 2023 there was a deposit of \$380,000 (2022- \$nil) pledged as collateral in relation to derivative transactions.
+As at December 31, 2024 there was a deposit of \$595,000 (2023 - \$380,000) pledged as collateral in relation to derivative transactions.